HMS Vanity (D28): World War II

+Vanity was recommissioned in August 1939 for the Royal Review of the Reserve Fleet by King George VI.
 After the United Kingdom entered World War II in September 1939, Vanity was assigned to the 15th Destroyer Flotilla at Rosyth, Scotland, for convoy escort and patrol duties in the North Sea.
-Later in the month she was selected for conversion into an antiaircraft escort, and underwent conversion from October 1939 to June 1940.
-In July 1940 she underwent post-conversion acceptance trials, and was accepted for service on 12 August 1940, when her pennant number was changed from D29 to L38.
+Later in the month she was selected for conversion into an anti-aircraft escort, and underwent conversion from October 1939 to June 1940.
+In July 1940 she underwent post-conversion acceptance trials, and was accepted for service on 12 August 1940.
 She then returned to convoy escort duty in the North Sea.
 In December 1941, she was "adopted" by the village of Winteringham (Lincolnshire), in a Warship Week National Savings campaign.

-Vanity interrupted her regular duties in January 1942 to take part in Operation Performance, steaming to Scapa Flow in the Orkney Islands to deploy with the Home Fleet to cover the break-out of merchant ships from Sweden into the North Sea via the Danish Straits.
+Vanity interrupted her regular duties in January 1942 to take part in Operation Performance, steaming to Scapa Flow in the Orkney Islands to deploy with the Home Fleet to cover the break-out of merchant ships from Sweden into the North Sea via the Danish straits.
 In February 1942, she returned to her convoy escort and patrol duties in the North Sea, which she carried out until February 1945.
 She did not take part in operations related to the Allied invasion of Normandy in the summer of 1944.

 In February 1945, Vanity was reassigned to convoy escort and patrol duty in the English Channel, where North Atlantic convoys had been rerouted after the threat of German air attacks from France had abated, to reinforce convoy defences in the face of increased activity by German snorkel-equipped submarines in the area.
 She continued these operations until the surrender of Germany in early May 1945.

-Decommissioning and disposal

 Vanity was decommissioned soon after Germany's surrender – she no longer was carried on the Royal Navy's active list as of July 1945 – and was placed in reserve.
 Placed on the disposal list in 1946, she was sold on 4 March 1947 for scrapping at Grangemouth, Scotland.